jkidd252/Endeavour_2024-25/README.md

-# CanSat Mach 25 Competition
+# 2024-25 Endeavour Rockets Payload

 Welcome to the CanSat project repository for the Mach 25 Competition!